TIBHannover/application-setup-box-template/README.md

 The integration of [Vagrant](https://www.vagrantup.com/) also makes it possible to execute the installation in a local virtual box on the user's computer.
 This allows the installation / software to be tested very easily and quickly.

-**TODO** Additionally, a configuration example is provided that allows easy integration of the installation scripts into a CI process.
+Additionally, a configuration example is provided that allows easy integration of the installation scripts into a CI process.

 ## Requirements